Ashhar-24/Webtech_project/README.md

 # techBuddy

-Hey, welcome to techBuddy, your gadget recommendation webiste.
+Hey, welcome to techBuddy, your gadget recommendation website.

 One stop solution to your gadget selection problems.